 Wide Bay Water strives to provide up to date and important information for residents of the Fraser Coast.
 For more information, click on the headings below.

-Waste and water tours
+Waste, recycling and waste water tours

 Get to know H2O in your own backyard!

 Below are a number of fact sheets about water and water treatment on the Fraser Coast.

 A handy resource for teachers and students!